Parsons Corporation: History

 In late February 2019, Parsons announced the move of its headquarters from Pasadena, California to Centreville, Virginia.

 On May 8, 2019, Parsons executed an Initial Public Offering of approximately $500 million on the New York Stock Exchange under the symbol PSN.
+When the transaction was conducted, Parsons returned to public status after leaving 35 years before to become a private, employed-owned company.